-Current topics in community ecology, behavioral ecology, larval ecology, population ecology, evolutionary ecology, and physiological ecology.
-Emphasis will be placed on recent articles from scientific journals, as well as on controversies within the field.
-Students will be required to actively participate in discussions, critique scientific articles, and write a research paper.
-Prerequisites: B1101a-b or equivalent, or consent of instructor.
+BI520 SP/Odd Years Important background information in biochemistry, cellular physiology, and molecular biology, with emphasis on recent scientific articles, new techniques and advances in the field.
+Application of new techniques and advances toward biotechnology and medicine will be discussed.
+Students will be required to actively participate in discussions, critique scientific articles, make oral presentations, and write a research paper.
+Prerequisite: BI101a-b or equivalent, or consent of instructor.